An Advent Journey in Javascript and Vue.js

 This has been a fun journey, and I’ve learned/remembered a few things along the way:

-• The various forms of looping through an iterable in Javascript behave in pretty subtly but importantly different ways.
-For example, you can’t return early from a forEach loop and if you use an Array.length in your for loop paramaters you can easily catch yourself in an infinite loop.
+- The various forms of looping through an iterable in Javascript behave in pretty subtly but importantly different ways.
+For example, you can’t return early from a

-• Logging to the console doesn’t always produce the desired results.
+on a string and only finding out pretty far down the line in nefarious ways. - Logging to the console doesn’t always produce the desired results.
 Objects often display their final state when expanded rather than the state when they were logged, for example.

-• It’s particularly important to choose the proper scope for variables and objects in Javascript.
-Using let, var, and const in the proper places can go a long way toward preventing unexpected issues.
+- It’s particularly important to choose the proper scope for variables and objects in Javascript.
+Using

-• I actually introduced a promise in a meaningful way which allowed me to alter the state of a Vue component and wait until my script solution completes.
+in the proper places can go a long way toward preventing unexpected issues. - I actually introduced a promise in a meaningful way which allowed me to alter the state of a Vue component and wait until my script solution completes.
 This felt nice after struggling so much with promises in the past.

 Vue is a pretty nice and easy to use framework, even for smaller hobby/one-off apps like this one.
 I really like how it separates the concerns between markup, script, data, and state.
 I need to start balancing my time with studying for the Certified Kubernetes Application Developer (CKAD) and AWS certifications I purchased vouchers for to take next year, so my progress may slow a bit over the holiday.
 That said, I fully plan to finish the entire 25 days in the next few weeks.
 Stay tuned!